Boozoo Bajou – 4

 Respect.
 Over the years, the Boozoo Bajou guys have built quite a reputation in the downtempo segment, producing a series of excellent albums that you can still listen to with enjoyment while other downtempo artists’ work didn’t really age all that well – and then they suddenly drop almost everything that led to this success.
 Instead of crafting yet another high class lounge long player, they come up with something that is way closer to ambient, releasing it on the elite electronic label Apollo instead of their former homes Stereo Deluxe and !K7.

-It’s fair to call a move like that courageous, simply because ambient is far more difficult to sell than their early material that was an ideal soundtrack for bars that knew how to select good music and stay away from the usual Café del Mar platitudes.
+It’s fair to call a move like that courageous, simply because ambient is far more difficult to get across than their earlier material.
+It was the perfect soundtrack for bars that knew how to select good music and stay away from the usual Café del Mar platitudes.
 And yet, the big step that Boozoo Bajou are making with their fourth album is at least understandable.

 “Grains” followed in 2009.
 The plot thickened.
-Again, the album lacked clarity to a certain extent, but it also showed that there is an additional dimension to the project that began to shine whenever the guys a) worked without vocalists, b) reduced the tempo to the max (which had made them famous after all), and c) when they left everything away that wasn’t necessary and didn’t support the concept.
+Again, the album tried to do several things at once, but it also showed that there is an additional dimension to the project that began to shine whenever the guys a) worked without vocalists, b) reduced the tempo to the max (which had made them famous after all), and c) when they left everything away that wasn’t necessary and didn’t support the concept.

 “Grains” finally showed that the next stage in the project’s transformation wasn’t the widening of the repertoire of styles, it could be found in a reinvention of the qualities that defined them in the first place.
 Tracks like “Fuersattel” or “Tonschraube” showed which direction the journey might take.
 Almost five years later, this album completes the transformation.